Sample Undergraduate Finance Model Answer

 Staff Writer.
 (2013).
 Difference between the two largest stock exchanges in the U.S. International Finance Magazine.
 Retrieved from http://www.internationalfinancemagazine.com/article/Difference-Between-the-Two-Largest-Stock-Exchanges-in-the-US.html.

-2-5: What is the operating capital, and why is it important?
+2-5: What is the operating capital, and why is it essential?

 Operating capital is the money a business needs in over to cover its daily expenses.
 In an ideal situation, operating capital comes from business activities that bring money.
 This includes sales and rentals of business property.
-However, it becomes necessary that the business find a source of operating capital, even during periods when the company is not profitable, to stay afloat in the market.
+However, it becomes necessary that the business find a source of operating capital to stay afloat in the market even during periods when the company is not profitable.
 Operating capital is often defined as the difference between current assets and current liabilities.

 It is the capital that is available for firms’ operations, including manufacturing, transportation, production, and more.
 These are different from financial transactions and long-term improvements.
 Operating capital is important as it allows the firm to perform its daily activities.
 In most cases, it is the cash that the firm has in hand to meet its daily functional requirements.